 Emulation of the Mattel Classic Sports plug and play complements the work being done on the LCD handhelds well, and shows what previous commercial attempts to reproduce them in a video form looked like.

 Dream Life lets you live out the fantasy of being a teenage girl, going to school, doing the housework, chatting with friends, buying clothes etc. and repeating those very same things every single day.
-Saving your progress doesn’t work at the time of writing.
+To save your progress you go to bed, which advances time to the next day.
+The main problem with this ‘game’ is that you don’t actually do anything, you select an action and it happens, beyond that it’s just really a conversation simulator.

 Back to XaviX